toblux/moneymoney-coinbase-extension/README.md

 Installing MoneyMoney extensions is documented [here](https://moneymoney-app.com/extensions/) (scroll down to **Installation**).

-To use this extension, you have to **create a Coinbase API key** with read-only permissions, which is documented [here](https://help.coinbase.com/exchange/managing-my-account/how-to-create-an-api-key).
+To use this extension, you have to **create a Coinbase API key** with read-only permissions.
+Coinbase keeps changing its documentation, but what seems to work best for now is to create your API key [here](https://www.coinbase.com/settings/api).

+**Please note:** If you create your API key using the Coinbase Developer Platform (CDP), make sure to select **ECDSA** as the signature algorithm under **Advanced Settings**.
+Other algorithms are currently not supported by this extension.

 Finally, add a new Coinbase account in MoneyMoney with **Account > Add Account > Other > Coinbase Account** and enter your **API key name** and your **EC private key** (copy both values in full, including any newline characters such as `\n`).